postcss/postcss-reporter/README.md

 **clearAllMessages** (boolean, default = `false`)

-If `true`, not pass any messages into other plugins, or the whatever runner you use, for logging.
+If `true`, the plugin won't pass any messages into other plugins, or the task runner you use.

+See also `clearReportedMessages`.

 **throwError** (boolean, default = `false`)